Independent Sovereign Planning Counsel

 Every jurisdiction we work with is evaluated across ten analytical domains: institutional stability, rule-of-law trajectory, treaty infrastructure, fiscal architecture, programme durability, regulatory velocity, capital mobility, early-warning indicators of credibility collapse, and the structural signals that precede policy reversal.
 Jurisdictions are scored, tiered, and reviewed on a quarterly cadence.

 Ratings change when conditions change — not when headlines change.
-Triggers include: legislative amendments to residence programmes, treaty renegotiations, judicial interpretations affecting programme access, changes to fiscal policy affecting cross-border structures, and early-warning indicator shifts that precede formal policy announcements.
-When a jurisdiction deteriorates, the advisory position on that jurisdiction changes.
+When a jurisdiction deteriorates, the advisory position changes.
 When a programme becomes structurally unreliable, we flag it regardless of its current market popularity.

 What the Work Produces